Sharing economy applied to connecting rural Africa

 190 million subscribers are expected to be added to mobile networks across Sub-Saharan Africa by 2025, according to GSMA.
 African connectivity is essentially mobile first, and African users are rapidly expanding their connectivity requirements from voice and SMS to adopting the internet over new 3G and LTE networks.

-Over the past years, telcos, MNOs and infrastructure providers have achieved significant progress in addressing the challenge of connecting people in urban areas, yet the problem of rural connectivity has to be solved.
+Over the past years, telcos, MNOs, and infrastructure providers have achieved significant progress in addressing the challenge of connecting people in urban areas, yet the problem of rural connectivity has to be solved.
 What works well and makes economic sense in urban areas, is not fit for connecting vast territories with less dense population.
 In big cities, the solutions typically comprise macro cells with high towers and high-performance radio equipment, and are intended to serve a large number of subscribers.
-Applying the same model to rural areas is not a solution, as one would face difficulties at all the stages – from implementation to seeing a return on the sizeable investment.
+Applying the same model to rural areas is not a solution, as one would face difficulties at all stages – from implementation to seeing a return on the sizeable investment.

 To connect vast rural territories in an economically viable way, a new, more practical approach is called for.